isblab/nestor/README.md

 #TODO describe the output values here.

 **Exit codes:**
-**Exit code 0:** Process terminated normally.
+**Exit code 0:** Run terminated normally.
-**Exit code 11:** Process terminated due to either a shuffle configuration error or NaN was encountered in the likelihoods.
-The process will be restarted automatically.
+**Exit code 11:** Run terminated due to either a shuffle configuration error or NaN was encountered in the likelihoods.
+The run will be restarted automatically.
-**Exit code 12:** Process terminated as NestOR ran out of maximum allowed iterations.
-The process will not be restarted.
+**Exit code 12:** Run terminated as NestOR ran out of maximum allowed iterations.
+The run will not be restarted.
-**Exit code 13:** Process terminated due to *Math domain error* in analytical uncertainty calculation.
+**Exit code 13:** Run  terminated due to *Math domain error* in analytical uncertainty calculation.
 This happened probably because the run terminated too early resulting in a negative value for H.

+#TODO exit codes 12, 13: do we use in our statistics?
+Mention in README

+## Choice of NestOR parameters
+#TODO Why make it redundant with the paper?

 ## **Information**
 **Author(s):** Shreyas Arvindekar, Aditi Pathak, Kartik Majila, Shruthi Viswanath